What Exactly Is Records Management?

 What are the benefits of electronic records management systems?

-Electronic (or digital) records management is becoming the standard for how most organizations control their information and records.
-Many records management systems provide:
+Electronic (or digital) records management is the modern standard for how organizations control their information and records.

 - Improved efficiency in the storage, retention and disposition of records and records series.